 We look forward to seeing you at our meetings!

 As we cover both Halton and Peel Regions, our meeting locations alternate between Oakville and Brampton.
 Everyone is welcome to join us for the wide range of topics that are discussed between January-April and September-November, and our Annual Genealogy Roadshow held in May.
 Our meetings run from 2:00 p.m. – 4:00 p.m.

-Upcoming Genealogy Events in Halton and Peel
+Genealogy Resources and Events in Halton and Peel

 OGS Webinars (Members Only)